We hope this answers many of the questions you have about your child starting at Wherwell School.

 What about school dinners?

 Our school dinners are delicious!
-Children choose at morning registration between a meat or vegetarian option.
+You can book your child's meal via School Money (we kindly ask that you pay in advance, but don't worry, if your child doesn't have a booked meal, your account will be credited).
 The meals are served in the school hall and are served ‘plated’ so that even the pickiest child has a balanced meal including vegetables.

 Children can, of course, also bring in a packed lunch from home if they would prefer.

 What if my child is sick?